Marco-Congedo/FourierAnalysis.jl/docs/src/tapers.md

 ```

 !!! note "Using hamming and blackman tapers"
-    Those two identifiers conflicts with the DSP package.
-Until a better
-    solution is found, invoke them as `FourierAnalysis.hamming` and
+    Those two identifiers conflict with the DSP package.
+Until a better solution is found, invoke them as `FourierAnalysis.hamming` and
     `FourierAnalysis.blackman`.

 The Hann tapering window is also known as 'squared cosine' window and a